tenet-ac-za/safire.ac.za-website/content/technical/resources/configure-azure-ad-for-safire.md

 ## Configure Attribute claims rules

 You now need to configure your application's *User Attributes & Claims*.
-Azure sets up a few default User Attributes & Claims rules, but we need to change these to release the [Minimum attributes required for participation](https://safire.ac.za/technical/attributes/) for SAFIRE.
+Azure sets up a few default User Attributes & Claims rules, but we need to ensure these release the [Minimum attributes required for participation](https://safire.ac.za/technical/attributes/) for SAFIRE, by altering what has been pre-defined, or *Add new claim*

-On each of the *Additional Claims*, you will need to change the *Name* to be the matching OID you will find at SAFIRE's Minimum attributes required for participation link above.
+On each of the *Additional Claims*, you will need to ensure the *Name* matches the OID for the corresponding attribute you will find at SAFIRE's Minimum attributes required for participation link above.

 e.g.:

 emailaddress changes to urn:oid:0.9.2342.19200300.100.1.3

-*NOTE:* Azure defaults to using the identity Claims *Namespace* URI, and SAFIRE uses saml urn assertions.
+*NOTE:* Azure defaults to using the identity Claims *Namespace* URI's, and SAFIRE uses SAML urn assertions.
 Thus you do not need to specify a Namespace for any of the asserted Additional Claims.

-You will also need to add *Additional claims* for [eduPersonPrincipalName](https://safire.ac.za/technical/attributes/edupersonprincipalname/), and [eduPersonScopedAffiliation](https://safire.ac.za/technical/attributes/edupersonscopedaffiliation/).

 ##### eduPersonPrincipalName